Updated June 2, 2023

 Step 1: Open the Excel Workbook you want to save.

-Step 2: Go to the Review tab and find Share Workbook option.
+Step 2: Go to the Review tab and find the Share Workbook option.

 Step 4: Now select the Advanced tab under the same dialog box.
-In this section, we can see the options Track changes, Update Changes, Conflicting changes between users, Include in personal view under this section.
+This section shows the options Track changes, Update Changes, Conflicting changes between users, and Include in personal view under this section.

-Step 5: Now save the workbook to the network location where the authorized person can access and given them the link of the workbook folder and you can also pass the link to your colleagues.
+Step 5: Now save the workbook to the network location where the authorized person can access it and give them the link to the workbook folder, and you can also pass the link to your colleagues.

-Change Settings if your Share Workbook Option is showing below Error
+Change settings if your share workbook option is showing the below error:

-If you click on Share Workbook and if it shows the error message then you need to change some of the settings.
+If you click on Share Workbook and show the error message, you must change some settings.

 - Go to File > Options.